Salty Superstition

 - Renaming a boat (unless certain protocols are followed).

-- A stone thrown over a departing vessel dooms the ship and ensures she will never return.
+- If a stone is thrown over the vessel as it departs the ship will be doomed to never return.

 - Naming a boat with a word that ends in "A".